hodakivskaK/Corona-virus-info/README.md

-#My personal nodeJS project
+My personal nodeJS project about statistics Coronavirus

-I used js and express js
+I used js and express js, node-schedule and dotenv